 What To Expect In the Gym When You’re Expecting

 Note From TG: This is a re-publication (with updated edits/additions) of an article I wrote a few years ago.
-I figured since I’m currently working with three women who are pregnant, one of which is my wife, and given she’s still strength training 3x per week AND teaching three spin classes a week – and giving She-Ra a run for her money – it was something I felt required a little dusting off.
+I figured since I’m currently working with four women at the moment – three in person, and one distance based – who are pregnant, it was something I felt required a little dusting off.

 Hope you enjoy it.

-Okay, I know what some of you may be thinking: What does someone who burps out loud, hates The Notebook1, and pees standing up know about the female body, let alone speaking on something that’s arguably the most precious, magical, and delicate time of a woman’s life?
+Okay, I know what some of you may be thinking: What does someone who has succumbed to male pattern baldness, hates The Notebook1, and pees standing up know about the female body, let alone speaking to something that’s arguably the most precious, magical, and delicate time of a woman’s life?

 Well, first off: Not for nothing, I took health class in 9th grade, so I know where babies come from Smarty Pants.
 For those who don’t know, when a man and a woman love one another they place a note in a bottle and throw it into the sea.